2008oxfordcomma/CS250_S25_Asteroids/README.md

 # CS250_S25_Asteroids
-A finals project for CS250, Algorithms and Problem Solving II.
+My final project for CS250, Algorithms and Problem Solving II.

+Devlog:
+As I belive I will run into perfromace issues using Swing I will be learning how to use libGDX